-- Do not allow your puppy to interact with dogs outside the home until puppy vaccines are compete at 16 weeks
+- Do not allow your puppy to interact with dogs outside the home until puppy vaccines are complete at 16 weeks

-- Avoid dog parks- these are chaos filed areas where your dog can get hurt or sick from other dogs.
+- Avoid dog parks- these are chaos filled areas where your dog can get hurt or sick from other dogs.

-- Ideally wait to spay/neuter at 1 year old to allow for bones to grow properly.
+- Ideally wait to spay/neuter until your puppy is 1 year old to allow for bones to grow properly.
 If you have a female that means she may have 1 heat first- make sure she does not leave the house until out of heat or a boy may find her!

 - Until 1 year of age no walks longer than 1-2 miles and no jogging on leash to allow their bones and joints to grow properly first.
 Of course they can run/play in the yard as much as they want!
 After 1 year of age, run, jog, hike as much as your dog wants!

 - Trim nails/clean ears once a month from when puppy is little so it becomes a routine.